Podcastools

 — Jamie, indie creator

-Can I use this music on YouTube and in ads?
+Can I use this music for my podcast ads?

 Sound professional from episode one